SkoolNotes/Taproot/2020BIO101/KBhBIO101Viruses.md

 See [[KBhBIO101Retroviruses]]

 ## Viruses damaging host

-Viruses are terrible because they damage the infecte
+Viruses are terrible because they damage the infected host cells/tissues, namely by...

+* Reducing gene expression capacity (hogging up the [[KBhBIO101CentralDogma]] channels to achieve higher
+* Depleting cellular resources (needing to transcribe a thing that eat you)
+* Causing cell lysis (to explode, which is bad)
+* Promoting tumorigenisis — cancer (damaging promoters, among others)
+* Creating damaging immunological response